testmycode/tmc-server/README.markdown

 6. Go to `ext/tmc-sandbox` and compile it with `sudo make`.
 See its readme for dependencies.
 7. Go to `ext/tmc-sandbox/web` and install dependencies with `bundle install`.
 Compile extensions with `rake ext` and run tests with `rvmsudo rake test`.
 8. Compile the other stuff in `ext` by doing `rake compile`.
-9. Install tmc-check locally by running `rvmsudo make -C ext/tmc-check rubygems install clean`.
+9. Install [tmc-check](https://github.com/testmycode/tmc-check) by running `rvmsudo make rubygems install clean` in its directory.
 10. Run the test suite with `rvmsudo rake spec`.

 After you get the test suite to pass, you can set up background services.